tonytsheng/DBHUB/POSTGRESQL/PGACTIVE/readme.md

 ```

 ## Conflict Resolution
-Generating conflicting in flight transactions:
+Generating conflicting in flight transactions.
+Execute both the commits on both nodes as close to each other as you can.
 ```
 -- Node 1
 pg901:5432 postgres@app=> begin;